triton-inference-server/server/docs/client_example.rst

 ---------------------------

-The provided Dockerfile.client and CMake support can be used to build the examples, or the pre-built examples can be downloaded from GitHub.
+The provided Dockerfile.client and CMake support can be used to build the examples, or the pre-built examples can be downloaded from GitHub or a pre-built Docker image containing the client libraries from `NVIDIA GPU Cloud (NGC) <https://ngc.nvidia.com>`_.

 Build Using Dockerfile
 ^^^^^^^^^^^^^^^^^^^^^^

-To build the examples using Docker follow the description in :ref:`section-client-libaries-build-using-dockerfile`.
+To build the examples using Docker follow the description in :ref:`section-client-libraries-build-using-dockerfile`.

 After the build completes the tensorrtserver_client docker image will contain the built client examples, and will also be configured with